What changed for me as a result of my time at UWC was the sense of opportunity.

 “On one level I would say my biggest achievement to date is to have four great kids, who have their minds open to the world, to different ideas and cultures and are enthusiastic explorers.
 Professionally I would say I am proud to have played a role in shaping one of the most international companies in the world, operating in some of the world’s most exciting and challenging markets.
 Standard Chartered is about as diverse and international an organisation as any in the world and that makes it great fun.”

 “As CEO, I am very involved in the Bank’s Seeing is Believing and Living with HIV initiatives.
-Mervyn Davies, the Group’s Chairman, and I were involved from the start when we made a choice to move the Bank away from doing lots of little things in terms of community initiatives to two big themes.
+We made a choice to move the Bank away from doing lots of little things in terms of community initiatives to two big themes.
 We focus a huge amount of effort on these two initiatives.
 Seeing is Believing aims to address preventable blindness which afflicts nearly 40 million in the world – primarily in the markets in which we operate.
 Living with HIV is about raising awareness of HIV/Aids and addressing the practical issues of HIV/Aids in the workplace.
 When we first launched Seeing is Believing we decided to raise enough money to conduct one cataract operation for each member of staff – so 28,000 cataract operations.
 However we raised enough for 56,000 operations.
-Since then we have scaled up the ambition enormously.
-In the second phase of Seeing is Believing we raised over $6m to restore the sight of one million people; and we are now well advanced in raising over $10m to have an impact on the lives of several million.”
+We have since scaled up the ambition enormously and achieved our fundraising target of US$10 million in 2008.
+We now have a goal of raising US$100 million by 2020 to help eliminate avoidable blindness and visual impairment.
+As part of our commitment, we’ll build 35 new eye-care projects that includes five eye-care projects dedicated for children.

 “What changed for me as a result of my time at UWC was the sense of opportunity.
 I learnt that I needed to take a more proactive role in shaping my world, shaping what I did.
 Being surrounded by wonderfully talented students from all parts of the world was a powerful catalyst.”